 Hemlock woolly adelgid (HWA) is an invasive insect native to eastern Asia that sucks sap from eastern hemlock tree branches and can kill a tree in 4 to 10 years if not treated.
 HWA can be identified by its white, cottony ovisacs on the undersides of hemlock branches, near the base of the needles.
 The ovisacs may appear alone or in clusters.
 Late fall through early spring is the best time to check hemlock trees for the presence of HWA.
 You can see them with the naked eye or use binoculars to see higher branches.

 Invasive hemlock woolly adelgid has been found in Mason County.
 Thanks to collaborative efforts between the Michigan Dept. of Natural Resources, regional CISMAs (Cooperative Invasive Species Management Areas) and regional Conservation Districts, HWA was located in Summit Township and Ludington State Park in 2020.
-Treatments have been underway in 2020, 2021, and 2022 to protect the infested trees and those in surrounding areas.
-In winter 2021-2022, Mason-Lake Conservation District staff found HWA in other locations in Mason county, mostly to the south of Hamlin Lake and west of Jebavy Rd, and also on the most easterly portion of the arm of Hamlin Lake.
+Treatments have been underway in 2020, 2021, 2022, and 2023 to protect the infested trees and those in surrounding areas.
+In winter 2022-2023, Mason-Lake Conservation District staff found HWA in other locations in Mason county, mostly to the south of Hamlin Lake and west of Jebavy Rd, although light infestations (1 branch or so) have now been found just north of Hamlin Lake and just north of Nordhouse Dunes Wilderness.

-Mason-Lake CD staff will continue detection survey efforts in 2022-23 for private property, local campgrounds, township parks, etc. to determine if HWA has spread to other areas of the county.
+Mason-Lake CD staff will continue detection survey efforts in 2023-24 for private property, local campgrounds, township parks, etc. to determine if HWA has spread to other areas of the county.
 If located, this will trigger a regional response to containing the infestation and working with the landowner to provide treatment on infested trees.
-We do not want this insect to continue spreading north!
+We do not want this insect to continue spreading in our county!

 CLICK HERE FOR PERMISSION FORM